IntersectMBO/plutus/plutus-metatheory/src/Type/CC.lagda.md

   YY = trans p (closeEF E' (V-ƛ N₁ ·-) A)
   ZZ : L' ≡ ƛ N₁ · A
-  ZZ = uniqueness⋆ L' (ƛ N₁ · A) E' (trans (sym p') YY) ... | L' , p' , XX , inj₂ (VA , (-⇒ x) , snd) = {!!}
+  ZZ = uniqueness⋆ L' (ƛ N₁ · A) E' (trans (sym p') YY) -- here are the other cases for
+... | L' , p' , XX , inj₂ (VA , (-⇒ x) , snd) = {!!}
 ... | L' , p' , XX , inj₂ (VA , (x ⇒-) , snd) = {!!}
 ... | L' , p' , XX , inj₂ (VA , (μ- B₁) , snd) = {!!}
 ... | L' , p' , XX , inj₂ (VA , μ x - , snd) = {!!}
+-}
 -- step** (lemV A VA E)
 --  = step** {!lem2 A A' E (L · N) B' E' p X q!} (thm1 (L · N) B' E' X B V r) -- we have E [ A ] -> E [ L .
 N ]
--- then r is reflexivity but we still have one step which goes to a value -- this is the result we want thm2 : (A B : ∅ ⊢⋆ K)(V : Value⋆ B) → A —↠E B -> ([] ▻ A) -→s ([] ◅ V)
+-- then r is reflexivity but we still have one step which goes to a value -- this is the result we want

+thm2 : (A B : ∅ ⊢⋆ K)(V : Value⋆ B) → A —↠E B -> ([] ▻ A) -→s ([] ◅ V)
 thm2 A B V p = thm1 A A [] refl B V p
 ```